Sorry, you need to enable JavaScript to visit this website.

 Today, Broadway is home to New York City’s famous Theatre District as well as Times Square, where the annual New Year’s Eve Ball Drop takes place.

-Don’t miss the chance to take a detour to check out Fifth Avenue as well, an avenue lined with some of the most famous and expensive stores in the world including Louis Vuitton, Chanel, and Tiffany & Co.
+Don’t miss the chance to take a detour to check out Fifth Avenue as well, an avenue lined with some of the most famous and expensive stores in the world, including Louis Vuitton, Chanel, and Tiffany & Co.

 La Rambla: Barcelona, Spain

 From sunrise to late night, the street is often very crowded, especially during peak tourist season.
+In recent years, the city has introduced measures aimed at improving safety and managing crowd flow along La Rambla.

-Don’t miss the Joan Miro mosaic that’s set into the promenade as well as one of Barcelona’s oldest hotels, Hotel Oriente.
+Don’t miss the Joan Miro mosaic that’s set into the promenade, as well as one of Barcelona’s oldest hotels, Hotel Oriente.

 Abbey Road: London, England